tom-mi/sdr-tutorial/1_00_433_MHz_weather_sensor/README.md

 ## Collect more sample data and reverse-engineer the encoding

-From the first two sample files in the `samples` folder, we get the following sample data:
+From the sample files in the [samples folder](samples), we get the following sample data:

 | Temperature | Bit sequence                                      |
 | ----------- | ------------------------------------------------- |